Automorphism groups of affine varieties and their Lie algebras: Algebraic subgroups and algebraic elements

 Then $F\cong\FF_2$ is a free group of rank 2.
 It contains non-algebraic elements, for example, $gh$ is one of them.
 The closure $\mathcal{F}=\overline{F}$ is a free product $\mathcal{F}=\JJJ^+*\JJJ^-$ of two nested unipotent closed subgroups $\JJJ^\pm$ of $\Aut(\AA^2)$ isomorphic to the vector group $(\kk[t],+)$.
-Every algebraic subgroup of $\mathcal{F}$ is conjugate to a subgroup of $\JJJ^+$ or $\JJJ^-$. \end{exa} \begin{conj}[{\cite[Question~9.1.5]{FuKr18}}] Let $\Aut(X)$ be infinite dimensional (resp., has a nontrivial connected component).
-Then $\Aut(X)$ contains a subgroup isomorphic to either $\mathbb{G}_{\mathrm m}$ or $\mathbb{G}_{\mathrm a}$, or in other words, $\Aut(X)$ contains a non-torsion algebraic element. \end{conj} Due to Theorem \ref{thm:PZ} below, Conjecture \ref{conj-6} holds for affine surfaces.
+Every algebraic subgroup of $\mathcal{F}$ is conjugate to a subgroup of $\JJJ^+$ or $\JJJ^-$. \end{exa} \begin{conj}[{\cite[Question~9.1.5]{FuKr18}}] Assume that $\Aut^0(X)\neq\{\id_X\}$.
+Then $\Aut^0(X)$ contains a subgroup isomorphic to either $\mathbb{G}_{\mathrm m}$ or $\mathbb{G}_{\mathrm a}$, or in other words, $\Aut(X)$ contains a non-torsion algebraic element. \end{conj} Due to Theorem \ref{thm:PZ} below, Conjecture \ref{conj-6} holds for affine surfaces.
 It holds also provided $\Aut(X)$ contains a nontrivial connected set of commuting elements.
-Indeed, we have the following facts. \begin{thm}[{\rm\cite[Theorem B]{CRX19}}] Let $Y$ be an irreducible algebraic subvariety of $\Aut(X)$ such that $Y$ contains the identity and any $g_1,g_2\in Y$ commute.
+Indeed, we have the following results. \begin{thm}[{\rm\cite[Theorem B]{CRX19}}] Let $Y$ be an irreducible algebraic subvariety of $\Aut(X)$ such that $Y$ contains the identity and any $g_1,g_2\in Y$ commute.
 Then the subgroup of $\Aut(X)$ generated by $Y$ is an abelian connected algebraic subgroup of $\Aut(X)$. \end{thm} \begin{cor} Let $G$ be a connected abelian subgroup of $\Aut(X)$. \begin{itemize} \item If $G$ is nontrivial, then it contains a subgroup isomorphic to either $\mathbb{G}_{\mathrm m}$ or $\mathbb{G}_{\mathrm a}$. \item If $G$ is a closed ind-subgroup, then $G$ is nested. \end{itemize} \end{cor} As a consequence, an eventual counterexample to Conjecture \ref{conj-6} has the property that every commutative subgroup of $\Aut(X)$ is discrete, or, in other terms, every algebraic element of $\Aut(X)$ is a torsion element.
-See also \cite[Theorem A]{RvS21} for a description of maximal abelian subgroups of $\Aut(X)$ which consist of unipotent elements. \begin{que} Assume that the group $\Aut(X)$ has no nonunit algebraic element.
-Is it then discrete? \end{que} Notice that by Theorem \ref{thmB-comm} under the latter assumption every abelian subgroup of $\Aut(X)$ is discrete and has no torsion.
+See also \cite[Theorem A]{RvS21} for a description of maximal abelian subgroups of $\Aut(X)$ which consist of unipotent elements. \begin{que} Assume that the group $\Aut(X)$ does not contain algebraic elements different from $\id_X$.
+Is it then discrete? \end{que} Notice that by Theorem \ref{thmB-comm}, if $\Aut(X)$ has no algebraic element different from $\id_X$, then every abelian subgroup $H$ of $\Aut(X)$ has no torsion and the neutral component $H^0$ is trivial.
+Cf. also \cite[Problem 20]{Arz18a}.